Shipping boxes moving along conveyors.

 Channel Key Takeaway

 There is no denying the purchasing power of Amazon Prime.
 According to Statista, more than 200 million shoppers subscribe to Amazon Prime worldwide, with 76 million living in the U.S. Without Seller Fulfilled Prime, the only way to sell to these customers while offering Prime shipping benefits is through Amazon FBA.
 While a reliable program, FBA is also costly.
 Amazon storage and fulfillment fees can eat into your margins.
 Seller Fulfilled Prime gives brands an opportunity to target Prime members without accumulating these fees.
 It’s important to note that doing so is not easy.
 Amazon has strict shipping and performance standards for Seller Fulfilled Prime.
 Smaller brands without the infrastructure and support team to pick, pack, and ship orders quickly are better off with Amazon FBA.
-However, if your brand can meet Amazon’s criteria, Seller Fulfilled Prime might be a good option.
+However, if your brand can meet Amazon’s criteria, Seller Fulfilled Prime might be a good fit for your account management strategy.

-Mastering Amazon Ads eBook Cover
+Mastering Amazon Ads 2024 Ebook

 Let us send you our free ebook